 Cuisinart 4-Cup Coffeemaker with Stainless-Steel Carafe

 On a tight budget and still looking for the best?
 Look no further than the Cuisinart DCC-450BK.
 It comes with just enough bells and whistles to make light work of your morning coffee brewing ritual.
-Some standout features include a brew pause function that allows you to sneak a cup of coffee even before the brewer has finished its cycle and an automatic power down feature that turns the brewer off after 30 minutes.
+Some standout features include a brew pause function that allows you to sneak a cup of coffee even before the brewer has finished its cycle and the automatic power down feature that turns the brewer off after 30 minutes.

 Sometimes less is more and the Cuisinart DCC-450BK doesn’t disappoint.
 It may not be the best-built unit out there but for a budget price, you can’t really go wrong.